 There was also a small level bubble on the power jack, but it was nearly useless.
 Its small size, coupled with its position at the far end of the trailer made it about useless for getting a precise measurement.
 Worse, the jack case it is on can wiggle around a good deal and as a result, it’s a better indicator if the jack case is level than the trailer itself.

 Our solution was to get buy these Hopkins exterior bubble levels.
 They have an adhesive back so you can stick them to the trailer on the outside.
 This means you don’t have to enter the trailer to check your level, which in turn means it is faster and more accurate.
 They also have a bigger range on the level so it is easier to get a precise read of if you are on the mark exactly.
-Finally, you can’t loose them because they are glued to your trailer.
+Finally, you can’t lose them because they are glued to your trailer.
 So far, they have stayed on just fine through heavy rain and gale force winds.